NovasGreatt/novasites/index.md

 ## Step 1:
 First you open google chrome (of course)
 ## Step 2:
-[Download This File (click here)](https://github.com/NovasGreat/salogenx/raw/main/index.html) and it should appear on your files (blue file button on chromebooks)
+[Click here](https://github.com/NovasGreat/salogenx/raw/main/index.html) and what should appear is some text.
+When you are on that page, double click and click "Save As" and it should download to your files (blue file button on chromebooks)
 ## Step 3:
 Open the file, seriously.
 Open your files app, and double click the file you just downloaded (the file you just downloaded is called "index.html" and open it.)
 ## Step 4: